 The flood of March 1938 inundated parts of Los Angeles, Orange and Riverside counties with water due to storms that pounded the area from Sunday Feb.
 27 to Friday March 4.
 The storms began with light rain, hardly anything remarkable during the height of California's wet season and nothing like the Feb.
-17 rainstorm that hammered Los Angeles this year.
+17, 2017 rainstorm that hammered Los Angeles.

 The 1938 showers were likely a welcomed after a string of dry years, but the rainfall intensified the next day.
 The city received a break from the rain for a few hours on March 1, but a second system delivered steady downpours and the heaviest periods of rain on the morning of March 2.